43 Books About Mexico For Travelers & History Buffs

 Keeping a notebook of vocabulary words that you look up will help you retain those words.

-21. Aura by Carlos Fuentes
+27. Aura by Carlos Fuentes

 Carlos Fuentes is one of Latin America’s most treasured authors and not just Mexico’s.
 He grew up the son of a Mexican diplomat who traveled the world studying at elite institutions.
-He himself ended up as a Mexican ambassador and the head of cultural relations.
+He ended up as a Mexican ambassador and the head of cultural relations.
 Fuentes shot to stardom with the publication of his first novel, Where the Air Is Clear which helped to usher in the Latin American boom in literature.
 He was considered a leading figure in this reorientation along with Julio Cortázar and Gabriel García Márquez.

 Aura is bar far the most easily accessible work by Carlos Fuentes.
 It reads more like a short story that can be finished in one sitting and is commonly included in the bibliography of most introduction to Latin American literature courses.
 If you have any interest in visiting Mexico City’s historic downtown, I highly recommend reading Aura before you go.